 #2 – Equitable division of labor.

 I have known many, many married couples.
 I have known many, many divorced couples.
 What is the differentiating factor that exists between the two?
-Equality in execution of chores.
+Equality in the execution of chores.

-My 15 year old daughter did a survey for school once.
+My 15-year-old daughter did a survey for school once.
 Who were the happiest parents among her friend group?
 She discovered that those who shared the household chores, particularly the meal planning, were the happiest.

 Why?
 Because chores are a HUGE bone of contention for many couples.
 HUGE.

-If both people are responsible for the delegation, and execution, of the chores then a huge issue just disappears.
-Things get done, or don’t, and both partners are responsible.
+If both people are responsible for the delegation and execution of the chores, then a huge issue just disappears.
+Things get done or don’t, and both partners are responsible.

-So, my daughter reported, my ex-husband’s and my decision to divide and conquer (he would work and I would run the house) was the deciding factor in the failure of our marriage.
-My sister in law and her husband, who equally shared home responsibilities, are living happily ever after.
+So, my daughter reported my ex-husband’s and my decision to divide and conquer (he would work, and I would run the house) was the deciding factor in the failure of our marriage.
+My sister-in-law and her husband, who equally shared home responsibilities, are living happily ever after.

 I wish she had done this research earlier…